Skip to content

 The primary purpose of the Housing Tax Assistance Tax Act of 2008 is to provide housing reform.
 But as with many laws, other requirements were added to the final bill—including the requirement for credit card and third party settlement organizations (TPSO) to report certain payments to the IRS beginning in early 2012 for the 2011 tax year.

 The American Rescue Plan of 2021 introduced the first significant changes to reporting requirements since the law was passed, lowering the reporting threshold from $20,000 to $600.
 On November 21, 2023, the IRS announced that they would use the 2023 tax year as another transition year for the threshold change.
-For the 2023 tax year, the previous thresholds apply ($20,000 in payments from over 200 transactions).
+For the 2023 tax year, the previous thresholds applied ($20,000 in payments from over 200 transactions).

 Beginning in tax year 2024, if an organization or individual receives payment for goods and services of $5,000 or more through a third-party payment network, the payment network will report that organization’s or individual’s income on form 1099-K. The $5,000 threshold is aggregate and does not depend on the number of payments received.